 As their skills develop, apprentices' pay should increase accordingly.
 They may get additional money for essential books, clothing or equipment.
 Apprentices should also receive the same benefits as other employees such as pension contributions and subsidised canteen and leisure facilities.

 At present in England, apprentices over the age of 19 are entitled to the national minimum wage after they have completed the first 12 months of their Apprenticeship.

 Those under the age of 19 or in the first 12 months of their training are currently entitled to an Apprenticeship National Minimum Wage, which is set by the Low Pay Commission on an annual basis.
 The current rate is £3.30 per hour as of October 2015 (this rate is for apprentices aged 16 to 18 and those aged 19 or over who are in their first year.
 All other apprentices are entitled to the National Minimum Wage for their age).
 This will rise to £3.40 from October 2016.
 You can find more information about the apprenticeship wage on the GOV.UK website.
 The government apprenticeship website can also help young people to find an apprenticeship.

 Apprentices should be paid for time spent training off the job as well as the time they spend in the workplace.
 The new minimum wage entitlement for apprentices will also cover Wales, Northern Ireland and Scotland.

 Why paying more pays off

-Apprentices who are paid a fair wage are more likely to complete their Apprenticeship and stay on with their employer afterwards.
+The apprentice who is paid a fair wage is more likely to complete their apprenticeship and stay on with their employer afterwards.

 Finally, research shows that apprentices earn, on average, over £100,000 more throughout their lifetime than other employees.